C0mposer/Spyro-1-Practice-Rom/README.md

 Skins included are made by:
 Composer, OddKara, Pepper, Texensis, & Jayobean!

-Also credit to Pepper for the custom portrait in Gnasty's Loot :)
+Also credit to Pepper for the custom portrait in Gnasty's Loot, as well as the splash screen :)

 ### Custom Spyro Skin
 If you would like to patch in your own custom spyro skin into the practice rom, see here: